Priest leveling isn’t bad at all these days. And Shadowlands was made for you. (wink)

 Scrolls are available either from the Auction House or from a Scribe (Inscription Profession.)
-Scrolls can buff your Int/Stam/Spirit for not much gold.
+Scrolls can buff your Int or Stam for not much gold.

 You can only have one buffing potion or scroll up at a time (scrolls are now “battle elixers.”)
 You can have a food buff up at the same time.
-Food buffs stam at low levels (the spirit is an effect, so benefits from Spiritual Precision.)
+Food buffs stam at low levels.

 And, of course, there’s your very own Power Word: Fortitude to increase your stam, as well as that of your entire group.